dasch-swiss/dsp-das/docs/user-guide/project.md

 ### Define your project

-From the data browser page, as a project admin (or system admin), you can access:
+From the data browser page, as a project admin (or a system admin), you can access:

 * **Project Description**: define your project information
 * **Data Model**: define your data model and the lists of controlled vocabularies